QMCPACK/qmcpack/docs/features.rst

 -  MPI parallelism, with scaling to millions of cores.

--  Fully threaded using OpenMP.
+-  Fully threaded on CPUs using OpenMP.

 -  Highly efficient vectorized CPU code tailored for modern architectures. :cite:`IPCC_SC17`

--  OpenMP-offload-based performance portable GPU implementation, see :ref:`gpufeatures`.
+-  OpenMP-offload-based performance portable GPU implementation.
+Fully supports NVIDIA, AMD, and Intel GPUs.
+   GPU and CPU execution can be mixed and matched.

 -  Analysis tools for minimal environments (Perl only) through to Python-based environments with graphs produced via matplotlib (included with Nexus).